 By increasing screening and detecting more cancers early, the costs and deaths from this disease both can be addressed.
 The addition of the blood-based methods to the Medicare covered services would increase screening access in both urban and rural areas where populations are less likely to be screened.

 The Payne/Marchant effort is a bipartisan effort to address appropriate use of health care resources.

 Epi proColon® is indicated for colorectal cancer screening in average-risk patients who are unwilling or unable to perform colorectal cancer screening by colonoscopy and stool-based methods.

 For patients, the test only requires a simple blood sample draw as part of routine healthcare provider visits.
 There are no dietary restrictions or alterations in medication required for the test.
 The sample will be analyzed at a national or regional diagnostic laboratory.

 For more information on Epi proColon, visit www.epiprocolon.com.

 Epigenomics is a molecular diagnostics company focused on blood-based detection of cancers using its proprietary DNA methylation biomarker technology.
 The company develops and commercializes diagnostic products across multiple cancer indications with high medical need.
 Epigenomics’ lead product, Epi proColon, is a blood-based screening test for the detection of colorectal cancer.
 Epi proColon has received approval from the U.S. Food and Drug Administration (FDA) and is currently marketed in the United States, Europe, and China and selected other countries.
-Epigenomics’ second product, Epi proLung®, is in development as a blood-based test for lung cancer detection.
+Epi proLung® and HCCBloodTest, blood-based tests for lung and liver cancer detection, has received CE mark in Europe.

 For more information, visit www.epigenomics.com.